PAL

 Cairo, Dār al-kutub, akhlāq Taymūr 290

-[Black and white microfilm scans of the body text without cover or binding, colour scanned images of the Ptolemaic section; inspected by Flora Vafea.]
+[Black-and-white microfilm scans of the textblock; colour scanned images of the Ptolemaic section; inspected by Flora Vafea.]

 Or.: